Housing and Residence Life Policies

 4. Noise in the common areas and external to residential areas be kept at a low enough level that it will not disturb others.

 Preventing disturbances is the most assured way of creating the environment on campus and in the residence facilities that is conducive to our academic enterprise and thus in keeping with our most central mission as an institution.
 Therefore, Residence Life and Campus Security staff are empowered to make judgment calls regarding noise levels prior to receiving complaints.
 Finals weeks each semester are important times for GU students.
 The University recognizes this by calendaring a "Reading Day" each semester to allow students to prepare for finals.
 Similarly, the Housing and Residence Life Department expects all students to take this time seriously and focus on academics.
 We expect quiet in our facilities out of deference to fellow students.
 Residence hall staff will be empowered during this time to use judgment regarding disruptive behavior.
-They may elect to respond to such disruptions in any of the following ways:
+Cases during this time may be referred to the Resolution Center for Student Conduct and Conflict for formal resolution.

-M. Windows/Window Screens: Window screens are not to be loosened or removed under any condition.
+N. Windows/Window Screens: Window screens are not to be loosened or removed under any condition.
 If your screen comes loose by itself, please place a work order to have it repaired.
 A missing screen at the year’s end will be charged to the resident(s) in damage charges.
 Endangering the safety or property of others by dropping/throwing objects from windows, endangering oneself by sitting on the window ledge or by climbing in or out windows will result in disciplinary action.
-Banners, flags, posters and other hangings are not allowed to be displayed outside of windows or from ledges.
+Banners, flags, posters and other hangings are not allowed to be displayed outside of windows.